SkYNewZ/putio-operator/README.md

 Before creating an RSS feed resource, you must configure a secret containing an OAuth2 token to interact with Put.io API.
 You can get one here https://app.put.io/account/api/apps/new.

 Then, place the OAuth2 token into a Kubernetes secret.
-For example :
+For example:

 ```
 kubectl -n default create secret generic putio-token --from-literal=token=<your oauth2 token>